-- (A) The separate identities of Caythorpe and Frieston are not compromised. - (B) Any new development is continuous with the existing built-up area. - (C) Development will not be supported where it extends west of the existing built up area, in a way that compromises the key landscape views defined in Policy 6. - (D) Development will not be supported where it extends into open countryside to the east of the A607. - (E) Development does not result in any overall loss of biodiversity within or around the site concerned.
+- (A) The separate identities of Caythorpe and Frieston are not compromised. - (B) Any new development is continuous with the existing built-up area. - (C) Any new development does not result in any overall loss of biodiversity within or around the site concerned.